jihanKamilah/ML/README.md

 │       │       ├── soto-ayam-lamongan
 │       │       └── soto-banjar
 │       └── Recommandation System
-│       │       ├── clean_recipe_v3.csv
+│               ├── clean_recipe_v3.csv
-│       │       ├── Prdataset_user_rating_v4.csv
+│               └── dataset_user_rating_v4.csv
 └── Model
         ├── Image Classification
-        │       └── Assets
+        │       ├── Assets
-        │       │       └── Accuracy history.png
+        │       │       ├── Accuracy history.png
         │       │       └── Loss history.png
-        │       └── Converted file
+        │       ├── Converted file
-        │       │       └── model.pb
+        │       │       ├── model.pb
-        │       │       └── converted_model_food_classification_v1.tflite
+        │       │       ├── converted_model_food_classification_v1.tflite
         │       │       └── model_food_classification_v1.h5
         │       └── Food Classification_v1.ipynb
         └── Recommendation System
-                └── Assets
+                ├── Assets
                 │       └── Epochs history.png
-                └── Converted file
+                ├── Converted file
-                │       └── model.pb
+                │       ├── model.pb
-                │       └── converted_model_recommendation_for_you_v4.tflite
+                │       ├── converted_model_recommendation_for_you_v4.tflite
                 │       └── model_recommendation_for_you_v4.h5
                 └── recommendation for you v4.ipynb
 ```

 ## Datasets
 We collected the datasets for both the recommendation system and food classification by scraping.
 For food classification, we scraped images from Google Images, resulting in a dataset with 15 food labels, each containing 100 images.

 On the other hand, for the recommendation system, we scraped data from the cookpad.com website.
 The dataset includes 864 different recipes, each with the food's id, title, ingredients, step-by-step instructions for making the dish, and the corresponding image URL.
+Another file used is dataset_user_rating, which consists of user id, menu id, menu name, and rating.
+For the user rating itself, we generate dummy data using python, where the rating range is from 0 to 5.

 ## Network